internetarchive/bookreader/README.md

 To run all local unit tests, run command: `npm run test`

-### QUnit tests
-We also have tests that use [QUnit](https://qunitjs.com/).
-To run all tests, start up an HTTP server at the root of the project and navigate to `/tests/qunit.html` in a browser.

-To add a new test, create a file in the `tests/` directory with the format `test-name-of-my-test.js` and add it as a `<script>` tag in `qunit.html`.

-To run the server, run command: `npm run serve-dev`

 ## Ways to contribute

 We can always use a hand building BookReader.
 Check out the issues and see what interests you.
 If you have an idea for an improvement, open an issue.